- Current 401(k) contribution

 - Enter any reimbursements made by your employer that are after-tax.

 - Expected annual salary change

 - The expected annual increase in your salary.
-We use this to project future contributions and matches to your savings plan.
+The tool uses this to project future contributions and matches to your savings plan.

 - Year to date income

 - Income from your employer that you have been paid during the current year, before the current payroll period.
-We use this amount to determine if you are still required to pay FICA OASDI for the current payroll period.
+The tool uses this amount to determine if you are still required to pay FICA OASDI for the current payroll period.